-Catching Sydney can be an all-year-round activity.
+Catching Hapuka can be an all-year-round activity.
 There are various reports as to when the best time is.
-However, general consensus suggests the best time to catch salmon are from winter leading up to spring.
+However, general consensus suggests the best time to catch Hapuka are from winter leading up to spring.

 - Size: 70 kilograms - Up to 1.8 metres